James Clerk Maxwell Prize for Plasma Physics

-The James Clerk Maxwell Prize for Plasma Physics is an annual American Physical Society (APS) award that is given in recognition of outstanding contributions to the field of the Plasma Physics.
-It was established in 1975 by Maxwell Technologies, Inc, in honor of the Scottish physicist James Clerk Maxwell.
+The James Clerk Maxwell Prize for Plasma Physics is an annual American Physical Society (APS) award that is given in recognition of outstanding contributions to the field of plasma physics.
+It was established in 1975 by Maxwell Technologies, in honor of the Scottish physicist James Clerk Maxwell.
 It is currently sponsored by General Atomics.
 The prize includes a $10,000 USD monetary award and recognition at the annual American Physical Society Division of Plasma Physics conference.